MatisLepik/devicon/README.md

 ## Development

-`gulp` - Watches for changes and serves the options page for development. `src/scripts/content.js` is for the content_script, `src/optionScripts/options.js` is for the options page. scss gets combined options page folder.
-Do not modify the css/js files in /ext manually.
+`npm run dev` - Watches for changes and serves the options page for development.
+Styles/scripts should be changed in the `src` directory, they will be processed and sent to the `ext` directory automatically.
+Everything else (html/etc) can be manually put in the `ext` directory.
-`gulp build-production` - Creates minified versions of the assets for production.
+`npm run build` - Creates minified versions of the assets for production.

+## Generating overlay

+The favicon overlay is stored in an encoded form in the `src/content/overlay-data.js` file to get around file permission issues.
-To change the overlay, replace it in the root directory and type `npm run make-data-url` to update it in the js file.
+To change the overlay, replace the image in the root directory and type `npm run make-data-url` to update the js file.
 This runs a Bash script, so ensure that your environment supports that.